-Deeply involved in his community, Senator Black was awarded the Alberta Centennial Medal in 2005 in recognition of his many contributions.
-He has served as Chair of the Board of Governors of the University of Calgary, Chair of the Michaëlle Jean Foundation, Chair of the Capital Campaign for the Banff Centre, Governor Emeritus of the Banff Centre, and was founder of Lakecrest School in St. John’s, Newfoundland and Labrador.
+Deeply involved in his community, Senator Black has been awarded the Alberta Centennial Medal in recognition of his community contributions.
+He has served as Chair of the Board of Governors of the University of Calgary, Chair of the Capital Campaign for the Banff Centre, Governor Emeritus of the Banff Centre, and was founder of Lakecrest School in St. John’s, Newfoundland and Labrador.

-Senator Black was the founding president of the Energy Policy Institute of Canada (EPIC), the organization dedicated to the development of a Canadian energy framework.
+Senator Black was the founding president of the Energy Policy Institute of Canada, the organization dedicated to the development of a Canadian energy framework.
 He is also the co-founder of Alberta2.0, a group of Alberta leaders who have developed a roadmap for a more robust and resilient Albertan economy.

-Senator Black lives in Alberta with his wife, and together they have two adult children.
+Senator Black lives in Alberta with his wife, and together they have two married children, and two grandchildren.

 Interventions in the Senate Chamber